Prestellar Cores in Turbulent Clouds: Numerical Modeling and Evolution to Collapse: Results

 For $\tau_\mathrm{evol}>0$, cores are subject to a negative net force that accelerates the infall speed (\cref{fig:core_evolution}(c) and (d)).
 This causes the central density to increase steeply after $\tau_\mathrm{evol} \approx 0.5$, growing by more than an order of magnitude at $\tau_\mathrm{evol} = 1$ compared to the value at $\tau_\mathrm{evol} = 0$ (\cref{fig:core_evolution}(g) and (h)).
 Interestingly, however, the median fractional force imbalance during the runaway collapse (i.e., $0 < \tau_\mathrm{evol} < 1$) is only $\mathcal{F}_\mathrm{imb} = -0.2$.
-Even at the end of the collapse when the imbalance is largest, the fractional imbalance is $\mathcal{F}_\mathrm{imb} =-0.29$, indicating that the collapse dynamics is far from gravitational free-fall, which corresponds to $\mathcal{F}_\mathrm{imb} = -1$.
+Even at the end of the collapse when the imbalance is largest, the fractional imbalance is $\mathcal{F}_\mathrm{imb} =-0.28$, indicating that the collapse dynamics is far from gravitational free-fall, which corresponds to $\mathcal{F}_\mathrm{imb} = -1$.
 Supersonic infall speeds produced by gravitational acceleration only appear near the end of the collapse ($\tau_\mathrm{evol} \gtrsim 0.7$), while most of the time the magnitude of $\overline{v}_{r,\mathrm{core}}$ remains subsonic. \cref{fig:core_evolution}(c) and (d) show that subsonic infall motions are already present well before the onset of the collapse at $\tau_\mathrm{evol} =0 $, indicating that they are part of the core-building converging flows, and subsonic contraction persists through most of the evolution.

 \cref{fig:core_evolution}(e) and (f) indicate that the turbulent kinetic energy of the core decays only quite gradually during the evolution, and actually increases during the final collapse (see also \cref{fig:evolution_radial_profiles}(d)).
 This suggests that the turbulent dissipation may be partially balanced by adiabatic amplification due to core contraction \citep{robertson12}.
+In \autoref{app:sigma_r}, we show that the increase of $\sigma_\mathrm{1D}$ is present even after subtracting the contribution from the bulk collapsing motion.